Last updated on November 27th, 2023 at 08:32 pm

 - Take naps sparingly.
 As badly as you may want to take one, it’ll likely interfere with your nighttime sleep, and you’ll be back to longing for a good nap the next day.

 - Don’t lay there and stew.
 If you don’t fall asleep within 20 minutes of going to bed, get up.
-Read a book in a chair, or just relax elsewhere until you feel sleepy.
+Read a book in a chair, or just relax elsewhere until you feel tired.
 And don’t get all upset at yourself for not getting enough sleep.

 - Choose a healthy lifestyle.
 Regular exercise and healthy eating habits contribute to much better sleep.